 - Embryo Cryopreservation: if extra embryos are available following an IVF or ICSI cycle, they can be cryopreserved and stored for future use.

-- Egg Freezing: the ability to freeze and store gametes is an important part of assisted conception and allows women's eggs to be preserved until they are ready to conceive.
-This method is particularly useful for cancer patients, women at risk of premature ovarian failure, single women wishing to preserve fertility and ethical or religious reasons
+- Egg Freezing: the ability to freeze and store gametes are an important part of assisted conception and allows women's eggs to be preserved until they are ready to conceive.
+This method is particularly useful for cancer patients, women at risk of premature ovarian failure, single women wishing to preserve fertility and ethical or religious reasons.